aktyz/OReilly-the-complete-java/README.md

 - X wins in a diagonal
 - X wins in a reverse diagonal
 #### My Design and Hits
 In this section of the document, I'll describe the way I went about solving this project.
 This does not mean you have to do it exactly the way I did it, or at all.
-However, I do expect you to use good modularization, and divide some of the complexity of the project across multiple methods.
+However, I do expect you to use good modularization, and divide some complexity of the project across multiple methods.

 ##### Methods overview
 The methods I implemented(in addition to main, of course):